C-D-Lewis/dash-api/README.md

 - Update README.md on NPM.

 **1.2**
 - Add <= version check instead of ==.
-This means app built with 1.1 will be served by 1.2, and up.
+This means apps built with 1.1 will be served by 1.2, and up.
 - Add `DataTypeUnreadSMSCount`, `DataTypeNextCalendarEventOneLine`, and `DataTypeNextCalendarEventTwoLine`.